About Adjustments

 - Fee reimbursement — If your customer incurs a fee that should be reimbursed, you can create an adjustment that credits the fee amount to the customer’s account.
 For example, you can create an adjustment to reimburse an ATM withdrawal fee.
 (Depending on your setup, you can use the Reverse Fee endpoint instead.)

-- Non-card based account debit — Create adjustments to debit funds for transactions made without a card, such as bill pay, account to account, and outbound ACH transactions.
+- Non-card based account debit — Adjustments debit funds for non-card transactions, such as bill pay, account to account, and outbound ACH transactions.

-- Rewards and third-party integrations — Create adjustments for regular transactions that are established at the program level that credit or debit external accounts based on daily aggregates (for example, loading a debit card or sending funds using a third-party acquiring service).
+- Rewards and third-party integrations — You can create adjustments for regular transactions that are established at the program level that credit or debit external accounts based on daily aggregates (for example, loading a debit card or sending funds using a third-party acquiring service).

 Payments vs. adjustments

-In the Galileo system, there are several differences between a payment made with the Create Payment endpoint and an adjustment made with the Create Adjustment endpoint.
+The Galileo system classifies transactions into one of four categories: authorization/settlement, payment, adjustment, and fee.
+(See Classifying transactions in the About Transactions guide for more information.)
+These are the differences between a payment made with the Create Payment endpoint and an adjustment made with the Create Adjustment endpoint.

 - Direction of funds — The Create Payment endpoint moves funds only into a customer’s account while the Create Adjustment endpoint moves funds either into or out of a customer’s account.